marisarpo/horizons-week02/challenges/1_bonus_horello/README.md

 1. List "members" (now that you have users, you can add all sorts of user-related functionality such as list members, user info on list comments, card subscribe, etc.)
+1. Feel free to make your own tweaks.
+Be creative!